 Read More: Best Travel Gifts for Her

-Did you really think we were going to get through this list without having an airline gift card?
-If I’m flying domestic or to the Caribbean I’m probably on Southwest unless I’m using airline miles.
+Did you really think we were going to get through this Holiday Gift Guide without having an airline gift card?
+If I’m flying domestic or to the Caribbean, I’m probably on Southwest unless I’m using airline miles.
 Southwest Airlines is inexpensive, timely, and if you’re lucky and have a hilarious cabin crew – which they usually do – the safety briefing is so funny!
 This is a great gift that any traveler would love to receive.

 Know a traveler that needs a bag that will last forever?
-This bag is that bag.
+The North Face Base Camp Duffel is that bag.
 I received this as a gift over 8 years ago and trust me when I tell you that I’ve put it through the ringer.
 Not only is it waterproof, but it converts between a duffel and a backpack for easy carrying.
 I have the medium and if compressed enough it can fit in the overhead compartment as a carry on depending on the size of the plane and airline requirements.
 It comes in all different colors and ranges in size from extra small to extra-extra large.

 Whenever I get to a new city I check out Living Social.
 They have everything on there from local events to cooking classes.
 I’ve used Living Social all over the U.S. and have found amazing things to do and they even have a section dedicated to travel!
 The best part is, even if they’re not going somewhere they can use it close to home.
-Come to think of it a Living Social experience is a great gift for anyone on your holiday shopping list.
+A Living Social experience is a great gift for anyone on your holiday shopping list.

 Read More: 20 Stocking Stuffers under $20

 I’m a hot mess when it comes to packing.
 It all starts off organized, then 2 days in it looks like a bomb went off and my stuff is everywhere.
 Packing cubes help.
-For the hot mess I am they don’t fix the problem, but they definitely help.
+For the hot mess I am they don’t fix the problem, but I know they help out lots of people.
 With so many different sizes and colors you’ll find something for every traveler.

-I got this camera for Christmas last year and I LOVE IT!
+I got a Fuji Instax camera for Christmas last year and I LOVE IT!
 It takes me back to the time of Polarods!
 I take it on all of my adventures and have some adorable shots because of it.
 They come in all different colors and are super fun having around friends and family.
 Mine may or may not be the color avocado.

 Accommodations are one of the most expensive aspects of any trip.
 Why not give the gift of lodging?
 A Hotels.com gift card is perfect for the traveler in your life you don’t know what to get.
 I says, “I love you enough to support your travel addiction”, what more could a traveler want?

-I don’t have a ticket stub diary, but I want one so bad.
-I’m not big on souvineers and I usually don’t print out photos, but I do keep my tickets stubs in a travel box on my desk.
+I’m not big on souvenirs and I usually don’t print out photos, but I do keep my tickets stubs in this Ticket Stub Diary.
 It would be so nice to have them all organized with dates to look back on.
 It would be a great way to share your travels with the ones you love.
 At least thats what I picture in my head.